ZRaup/Zachary-Raup/README.md

 ## [Discovering Similar Songs Using Machine Learning | Unsupervised Learning with Spotify Data](https://www.kaggle.com/code/zacharyraup/discovering-similar-songs)

 #### Project Overview
-This project leverages unsupervised learning and dimensionality reduction to explore musical similarity using Spotify audio features.
-By applying techniques such as Non-negative Matrix Factorization (NMF) and t-distributed Stochastic Neighbor Embedding (t-SNE), I created an interpretable map of over 6,000 songs to visualize and compare their sonic characteristics — with a special focus on finding tracks most similar to “Blinding Lights” by The Weeknd.
+This project applies unsupervised machine learning techniques to uncover patterns in Spotify audio data and recommend musically similar songs.
+By using Non-negative Matrix Factorization (NMF) for dimensionality reduction and t-distributed Stochastic Neighbor Embedding (t-SNE) for visualization, the feature space of over 6,000 tracks was mapped into an interpretable 2D projection.
+Cosine similarity was then used to identify songs most similar to “Blinding Lights” by The Weekend.
+The final result is an insightful visual and analytical exploration of musical relationships based on audio characteristics..

-###### Skills Applied: Unsupervised Machine Learning, NMF, t-SNE, Cosine Similarity, Python (scikit-learn) and more
+###### Skills Applied: Unsupervised Learning, NMF, t-SNE, Cosine Similarity, Data Preprocessing, Python (scikit-learn, NumPy, pandas)

 #### Image 1: t-SNE Projection of Spotify Tracks Based on Audio Features + Top 10 Song Recommendations
 ##### The visualization below presents a 2D t-SNE projection of the song dataset.
 Each point represents a song and is colored by its cosine similarity to “Blinding Lights”.
 The feature space was first reduced using NMF to extract latent musical themes, then embedded into 2D using t-SNE for interpretability.

 <img src="tSNE_blinding.png" width="900" height="450" />

-##### This approach revealed a diverse yet coherent cluster of recommendations that share “Blinding Lights’” signature qualities — synth-pop energy, electronic instrumentation, and emotional resonance.
-Notable results include genre-bending tracks by K/DA, BLANCO, and chart-toppers from Sia and Post Malone.
+#### Image 1: t-SNE Projection of Spotify Songs Colored by Similarity to “Blinding Lights”
+##### This 2D visualization presents a t-SNE projection of the song dataset, with each point representing a track.
+Colors indicate cosine similarity to “Blinding Lights” by The Weeknd—green represents higher similarity, red represents lower.
+Before applying t-SNE, the feature space was reduced using NMF to extract latent musical themes.
+The 10 most similar songs are marked with square outlines, clearly highlighting clusters of tracks that share sonic traits.
+This approach visually demonstrates how audio features can be leveraged to identify stylistic similarity between songs.

-🎵 Top 10 Similar Songs to: Blinding Lights - The Weekend
+ **Top 10 Similar Songs to: Blinding Lights - The Weekend**
 - Blinding Lights (with ROSALÍA) — Remix - The Weekend, ROSALÍA (Similarity: 0.9988)
 - I am not a woman, I'm a god — Halsey (Similarity: 0.9971)
 - Feels Great (feat.
 Fetty Wap & CVBZ) — Cheat Codes, Fetty Wap, CVBZ (Similarity: 0.9951)